 There were 7 of us planning to stay at the lake and we found the area mostly covered in snow.
 I wasn’t worried with my small tent.
 Some creative pitching found me perched above a rock overlooking the lake.
 Next to my campsite overlooking Mt Cook, this was the most epic campsite yet.
 Straight out of an adventure magazine.

 The others all found spots, with Skybird’s tent touching mine and providing a perfect tie-out point.
 She is from Oregon, so we have representation from all states along the PCT (Taylor-WA and Jose-CA).
 Zeek is from Canada and Jose originally from Mexico, so we also have both borders covered.
 Lucas is Swiss, so that covers our European representation.
 I’m just along for the ride, I guess.

 It’s such a great group and I am relieved to have company to go over some of the more hairy stretches coming up.
 There will be a lot of snow to negotiate in the next days.

 But for this night, we got to relax around the lake.
 I soaked my sore feet while I collected water.
 There were mentions of swimming but without a hot tub to warm up in, I am not getting in ice water again.
 No one else got up the courage either.
 We hung out until dark and the first stars (planets) appeared on the horizon.

 With my view from my tent, I was able to glance at the lake and the overhead stars whenever I woke during the night.
+I felt like I was camping in Antarctica.
 Most surprisingly, even though we were surrounded by a frozen wonderland, it was pretty warm throughout the night.
 What a magical place.